 The Adjutant General”

 After the war, the U.S. Remains Recovery Team identified the remains of S/Sgt.
 Steve Eliyas.
-He was reburied at the new American Military Cemetery at Manila in Plot G, Row 3, Grave 44.
+At his parents’ request, he was reburied at the new American Military Cemetery at Manila in Plot G, Row 3, Grave 44.